Keith Renshaw, PhD

 Biography

-Keith Renshaw is the Senior Associate Provost for Undergraduate Education at Âé¶¹ÊÓÆµ.
-Prior to beginning this role in August 2023, he served as department chair of psychology in the College of Humanities and Social Sciences from 2017–2023.
-Dr. Renshaw was an active member of George Âé¶¹ÊÓÆµâ€™s Faculty Senate from 2013 to 2023, serving on the Executive Committee for many years and as Faculty Senate Chair from 2016-2019.
-In 2020, Dr. Renshaw led the formation and launch of the Military, Veterans, & Families Initiative at Âé¶¹ÊÓÆµ, an ongoing effort to leverage the many strengths of Âé¶¹ÊÓÆµ in service of the military and veteran community.
+Dr. Keith Renshaw is the senior associate provost for Undergraduate Education at Âé¶¹ÊÓÆµ.
+Prior to beginning this role, Renshaw served as department chair of psychology in the College of Humanities and Social Sciences from 2017–2023.
+He was an active member of George Âé¶¹ÊÓÆµâ€™s Faculty Senate from 2013 to 2023, serving on the Executive Committee for many years and as Faculty Senate chair from 2016–2019.
+In 2020, Renshaw led the formation and launch of the Military, Veterans, & Families Initiative, an ongoing effort to leverage the many strengths of George Âé¶¹ÊÓÆµ in service of the military and veteran community.

-Dr. Renshaw has been recognized both at George Âé¶¹ÊÓÆµ and nationally for his teaching and mentorship, receiving Âé¶¹ÊÓÆµâ€™s Teaching Excellence Award in 2015 and the American Psychological Association's Division of Military Psychology’s Distinguished Mentor Award in 2021.
+Renshaw has been recognized both at George Âé¶¹ÊÓÆµ and nationally for his teaching and mentorship, receiving George Âé¶¹ÊÓÆµâ€™s Teaching Excellence Award in 2015 and the American Psychological Association's Division of Military Psychology’s Distinguished Mentor Award in 2021.
 More recently, he was honored by George Âé¶¹ÊÓÆµâ€™s Alumni Association as the Faculty Member of the Year for 2023.

 Education